Guna-Asher/Vibration-System/README.md

-# ProjectAura
+# Vibration System

-ProjectAura is an Android application designed as a command center for sending predefined commands with secure communication options.
+Vibration System is an Android application designed as a command center for sending predefined commands with secure communication options.
 The app features a user-friendly interface with large command buttons, message detail views, customizable settings, and logs for message history and user feedback.

 ## Features